Tyreyn/AverageExchangeRatesAnalyzer/README.md

 # Average Exchange Rates Analyzer
 Console app that download, analyze and extract date to datasheet.
+Sample output is in "Currency_rate_report_24012025.xlsx"

 ## Requirements
 Additional config arguments that could be added in appsettings.json